 Kirsten completed her architectural qualifications at the University of Technology Sydney (1st Class Hons with the University of Medal).
 She registered as an architect in 1997 and has extensive practice experience (Suters Architects Snell, Ian Moore Architect, Stanisic Associates, City of Sydney, Orwell & Peter Phllips Architects, Crawford Partners).
 She ran her own practice, Kirsten Orr Architect, from 1998 to 2009, when she moved into academia full-time.
 Prior to joining the University of Tasmania she was Associate Professor in the School of Architecture at the University of Technology Sydney (UTS) (1996–2015).

-Dr Kirsten Orr is Professor and Head of the School of Architecture & Design and Deputy Dean of the Faculty of the Science Engineering & Technology.
+Dr Kirsten Orr is Professor and Head School Technology, Environments and Design.
 She is a registered architect (non-practising) in Tasmania (no. 997) and New South Wales (no. 6236).
 Her research and teaching balance traditional academic research with contemporary practice-based investigation and are underpinned by a deep interest in Australian architecture and material culture.
 This stretches from the nineteenth century, when the Australian colonies were on the cusp of nationhood, to today, when emergent technologies are rapidly transforming construction practices and challenging the way architects contemplate and manipulate architectural form, structure and material.

 |Degree||Thesis Title||University||Date of Award|

 |PhD||A Force for Federation: International Exhibitions and the Formation of Australian Ethos (1851-1901)||University of New South Wales||2006|